JayjeetAtGithub/skyhookdm-benchmark-ssl/paper/paper.md

 After a Kubernetes cluster is available, benchmarking the cluster is necessary to have a baseline so that the overheads of the applications deployed on it later can be estimated.
 In the case of storage systems, usually the Disks or the Network stack act as the sources of bottlenecks.
 So, we implemented workflows to baseline a Kubernetes cluster in terms of the Disk and Network bandwidth of the underlying nodes.
-Kubestone, which is a benchmarking operator for Kubernetes, was used in these workflows as it provides operators for running blockdevice tests with `fio` and Network benchmarks using `iperf`.
+Kubestone [@kubestone], which is a benchmarking operator for Kubernetes, was used in these workflows as it provides operators for running blockdevice tests with `fio` and Network benchmarks using `iperf`.

 The fio benchmark workflow launches client pods on different nodes and benchmarks the R/W bandwidth of the blockdevices while performing parameter sweeps over IO depth, job count, block size, etc.
 The parameter sweeps allow capturing performance variation with different parameters, where the different sets of parameters can be mapped to real workloads while running Ceph benchmarks.